 ProFrac Holding Corp. is a corporation and will be subject to U.S. federal, state and local income taxes.
 Although the ProFrac Predecessor entities are subject to franchise tax in the State of Texas, they have historically been treated as pass-through entities for U.S. federal and other state and local income tax purposes and as such were not subject to U.S. federal income taxes or other state or local income taxes.
 Rather, the tax liability with respect to the taxable income of the ProFrac Predecessor entities was passed through to their owners.
-Accordingly, prior to the March 2022 acquisition of FTSI, a corporation subject to U.S. federal and state income tax, the financial data attributable to ProFrac Predecessor contains no provision for U.S. federal income taxes or other state of Texas).
+Accordingly, prior to the March 2022 acquisition of FTSI, a corporation subject to U.S. federal and state income tax, the financial data attributable to ProFrac Predecessor contains no provision for U.S. federal income taxes in any state or locality (other than franchise tax in the State of Texas).
 Subsequent to the acquisition of FTSI in March 2022, the financial data of the ProFrac Predecessor does contain both U.S. federal and state income taxes.
 We estimate that we will be subject to U.S. federal and state taxes at a blended statutory rate of approximately 24% of pre-tax earnings.
 Additionally, with the acquisition of EKU, the Company is subject to certain foreign taxes, which were immaterial for the year ended December 31, 2022.